WSU-kduncan/cs2900-Natrix1998/Project2/README.md

 # Pulling a Container Image
 ## Docker
+`$ sudo docker pull IMAGE:VERSION` will pull the requested image.
+If no version is specified, the latest version will be pulled.
+View all images with `$ sudo docker image ls`
 # Running a Container
 ## Docker
+`$ sudo docker run CONTAINER` will run the specified container.
+If it cannot be found locally, docker will first try to pull it, then run it.
 # Logs and Status
 ## Docker
 # Stopping a Container